CrazyEgg vs Google Analytics

 2015.
 Google Analytics adds Calculated Metrics

-Google introduced a new feature to Google Analytics called Calculated Metrics.
-It allow users to insert custom metrics derived from existing Google Analytics metrics.
-This saves users a step, allowing them to perform calculations without having to exit the report.
-Think of it as a quick means to add a compound metric that comes up frequently in business intelligence discussions.
-For example, an e-commerce retailer could insert a currency conversion metric by using the Revenue metric from Google Analytics reports and multiplying it by the current conversion rate.
-Calculated metrics can be found in the admin panel, under the view column.
+Google has introduced a new feature in Google Analytics called Calculated Metrics.
+This feature enables users to create custom metrics based on existing metrics within Google Analytics.
+It eliminates the need to navigate away from the report, streamlining the process of performing calculations.
+Essentially, Calculated Metrics serves as a convenient tool for adding compound metrics that frequently arise in business intelligence discussions.
+For instance, an e-commerce retailer could generate a currency conversion metric by multiplying the Revenue metric from Google Analytics reports with the current conversion rate.
+To access Calculated Metrics, users can find it in the admin panel under the view column.

 2014.
 Google Analytics is available on iPhone

-More than two years after releasing Google Analytics for Android, Google released a version of Google Analytics for the iPhone.
-The app lets users check in on their website analytics — including real-time visitor reports — from the comfort of their smartphone.
-In addition to real-time and time-based reports, the app can be used to view behaviors, conversions and more.
-The UI aesthetic matches the other Google apps for iOS.
-The app also takes advantage of the sign-in features in Gmail, Google+ and the standard Google app for iOS.
-Google Analytics for iPhone is not optimized for the iPad, however.
-Hopefully iPad support will be added in a future update.
+After more than two years of launching Google Analytics for Android, Google has now introduced a version of Google Analytics specifically designed for the iPhone.
+This app enables users to conveniently monitor their website analytics, including real-time visitor reports, directly from their smartphones.
+In addition to providing real-time and time-based reports, the app offers insights into user behaviors, conversions, and more.
+The user interface (UI) of the app aligns with the aesthetic of other Google apps available for iOS.
+Moreover, the app leverages the sign-in capabilities of Gmail, Google+, and the standard Google app for iOS.
+It's important to note that Google Analytics for iPhone is currently not optimized for iPad, but there is hope that future updates will include support for iPads.

 2014.
 Google Analytics gets brand new E-Commerce section